illumos/ipd/ipd/0042/README.md

 The following packages (under usr/src/pkg/manifests) would be affected.
 All content would be removed and the packages marked obsolete.

-* compatibility-ucb.p5m
 * print-lp-compatibility-sunos4.p5m

-The lp links are in the 2nd package; the man pages are in the first.

 * library-print-open-printing-ipp.p5m
 * library-print-open-printing-lpd.p5m
 * library-print-open-printing.p5m